dcroopev/symfony-fusionauth-task/README.md

 #### _Webhooks_ settings:
 Go to Settings -> Webhook menu and create one.
-- URL - I used `http://host.docker.internal:8000/api/webhook/event` in order to call the `http://localhost:8000/api/webhook/event` but the only progress I managed to make was to go from a `Connection refused` to a `Connection timeout` error.
+- URL - I used `http://local.docker.api:80/api/webhook/event` in order to call the `http://localhost:8001/api/webhook/event`
 - I used `https://webhook.site/` in order to see what the event request body and work on the `/api/webhook/event` action

 #### _Email_ template: